José M. de Areilza: Career

-In September 2012 he was appointed Professor of Law at ESADE Law School, Ramón Llul University, Barcelona and Madrid.
+In September 2012, he was appointed Professor of Law at ESADE Law School, Ramón Llul University, Barcelona, and Madrid.
 In 2013 he was elected Member of the European Council of Foreign Relations (ecfr.eu) and was granted a Jean Monnet Chair-ESADE by the European Commission.
-That year he was also appointed Senior Research Fellow at the Real Instituto Elcano.
+That year, he was appointed Senior Research Fellow at the Real Instituto Elcano.

-He serves as Co-Chairman of the British-Spanish Tertulias (the UK-Spain Forum), Academy Adjunct Faculty at Chatham House, London and Jean Monnet Visiting Professor at William and Mary School of Law, Virginia.
+He serves as Co-Chairman of the British-Spanish Tertulias (the UK-Spain Forum), Academy Adjunct Faculty at Chatham House, London, and Jean Monnet Visiting Professor at William and Mary School of Law, Virginia.

-In 2017 he was awarded the Antonio Fontán Political Journalism Prize nd in 2020 the Aquí Europa-Vocento European Journalism Prize.
+In 2017 he was awarded the Antonio Fontán Political Journalism Prize and in 2020 the Aquí Europa-Vocento European Journalism Prize.
 Since 2016 he has a double appointment at ESADE, in the Department of Law and the Department of Strategy and General Management, where he teaches and researches on Power and Influence in Organizations.

-During the courses 2018–19 and 2019–20 he was a Visiting Professor at INSEAD Business School, Fontainebleau, where he taught the course "Power and Politics" in the MBA program.
+During the courses 2018–19 and 2019–20, he was a visiting professor at INSEAD Business School, Fontainebleau, where he taught "Power and Politics" in the MBA program.